PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 > #### Bottom line
 >
-> Being open source, free, and self-hostable, GrowthBook makes for a good alternative to Flagsmith, especially for companies in tricky regulatory situations.
+> Being open source, free, and self-hostable, GrowthBook makes for a good alternative to Eppo, especially for companies in tricky regulatory situations.

 ## 3. Statsig